mattolson/mattolson.github.com/source/blog/2012-12-10-preparing-the-littles-for-the-internet.markdown

 It&rsquo;s a relief to know that I&rsquo;m not the only one thinking about how best to balance access to technology with an age-appropriate, phased introduction.
 We&rsquo;ve got a couple of Nabis on the way and I think this is exactly the tool we need to start the process.

-_This essay was printed in the December 10, 2012 issue of [The Synthesis](http://synthesisweekly.com/preparing-the-littles-for-the-internet/)._